 Many of Rice’s sustainability success stories can be traced to the living lab program.
 Students who participate are given the opportunity to develop real solutions to real problems.

 The primary course devoted to the campus living lab concept is ENST 302/SOCI 304 Environmental Issues: Rice into the Future.
-This course, led by the director of Rice’s sustainability program, focuses specifically on campus-oriented sustainability projects.
+This course, led by the Executive Director of Rice’s sustainability program, focuses specifically on campus-oriented sustainability projects.

 Several other courses regularly engage the sustainability office on campus-oriented projects.
 These include but are not limited to: